stand-art/jaxn/Discussion.md

 ## Unicode

-JAXN does not require additional Unicode support beyond what is already required by JSON itself.
+JAXN does not require Unicode support beyond what is required by JSON.
-Some other libraries require additional Unicode support to implement certain extensions.
-While this seems reasonable if you are working with a programming language or environment where Unicode support is available, it places an additional burden on others, e.g. in the embedded world.

 A JAXN parser parses a sequence of bytes, the input data.
 The parser is...

-* ...required to accept (correctly encoded) UTF-8 input data, this is the only interoperable representation.
+* ...required to accept (correctly encoded) UTF-8 input data.
+  * This is the recommended and only interoperable representation.
 * ...allowed to accept (correctly encoded) UTF-16 or UTF-32 input data.
-* ...allowed to accept a byte order marker (BOM) at the begin of the input data.
+* ...allowed to accept a byte order marker (BOM) at the beginning of the input data.
+  * This is only for UTF-16 or UTF-32, or other endian-dependent encodings.
 * ...allowed to accept other encodings, provided that they are correctly identified (no guessing!) and unambiguously mapped to a sequence of Unicode code points.
-* ...required to emit an error if it encounters an (encoding) error in the input data.
+* ...required to signal an error if it encounters an (encoding) error in the input data.

 ## White-Space

-JAXN does not allow additional white-space characters.
+JAXN does not allow white-space characters beyond those defined by JSON.

 Some other libraries allow additional white-space characters, but we do not see a real-world use-case for those.
 We believe users often add them by mistake and this is not a good-enough reason for us to allow them.